 Bring Your Own Ingredients to Cook at Jigoku Mushi Kōbō Kannawa

-If you think the number of ingredients you can get for the price you pay at the restaurant isn’t proportional, you can also bring your own ingredients!
+You can also bring your own ingredients!
 But there are a few rules that you need to comply with if you choose to do so.
-Basically, the rules are there in order to keep the steam cooktop clean.
+The rules are meant to keep the steam cooktop clean.
 You can find out more about the rules that you will need to follow HERE.

 Also, please note, on top of the steam pot usage fee (the same fee that you will be paying if you purchase ingredients from the restaurant), you will need to pay a B.Y.O. ingredients fee, usually between 600 yen to 800 yen depending on the amount of food you bring in for steaming.

-As the restaurant is quite popular, don’t be surprised if you face over an hour of wait time.
+As the restaurant is quite popular, don’t be surprised if you wait over an hour.
 But unlike other restaurants, you can do more than eat here at Jigoku Mushi Kobo Kannawa (=゚ω゚)ノ.
-And most importantly, the below facilities are free!!!
+And most importantly, the facilities below are free to utilize!!!

 Drinking Fountain at Jigoku Mushi Kōbō Kannawa

 Firstly, in front of the restaurant’s entrance, you will see this drinking fountain with a ghost face.
 The water coming out of its mouth is drinkable hot spring water.
-As the temperature of the water is approximately 98 degrees, you can even make a bowl of instant noodles with it (´▽`*).
+Since the water is approximately 98 degrees, you can even make a bowl of instant noodles with it (´▽`*).

-While the hot spring water full of nutritious minerals is said to be good for our body, drinking too much isn’t a great idea.
+While hot spring water, rich in nutritious minerals, is said to be good for our bodies, drinking too much isn’t a great idea.
 So remember only to fill up a third of the paper cup.

-During our wait time, we went out and explored a bit and took some photos, so it flew by.
+During our wait time, we went out to explore a bit and take some photos, so it flew by.

 Foot Sauna at Jigoku Mushi Kōbō Kannawa

-Next to the restaurant, there is this foot spa & foot steaming area.
+Next to the restaurant is this foot spa & foot-steaming area.
 A foot spa with hot spring water is common in Japan, but have you heard of foot steaming?

-Jigoku Mushi Kōbō Kannawa uses the steam from underground to steam food – just like all locals have done since the Edo period (1603 – 1868).
-However, the steam had a myriad of other uses too.
-They created these seats with holes in front of it for people to have a foot sauna!
+Jigoku Mushi Kōbō Kannawa uses underground steam to cook food – just like locals have since the Edo period (1603 – 1868).
+However, the steam had myriad other uses.
+They created these seats with holes in front of them for people to have a foot sauna!

-So basically what you do is, you sit on the seat, put your legs into the two holes, then cover your leg with the wooden cover like the photo on the right-hand side.
+So basically, you sit on the seat, put your legs into the two holes, then cover them with the wooden cover, as shown in the photo on the right-hand side.

-The cover is to stop too much steam from coming out.
+The cover prevents too much steam from escaping.
 But if it gets too hot, removing the cover is a good idea (‘ω’)ノ.

 How to Get to Jigoku Mushi Kōbō Kannawa